An orbit-averaged generalized-Landau kinetic equation for the relaxation evolution of finite weakly-coupled star clusters: `Discreteness' stochastic acceleration and anti-normalization: BBGKY hierarchy for the distribution function of stars in finite weakly-coupled star clusters

-where the normalization condition for DFs and correlation functions follows \citep{Liboff_1966} and the scaling for physical quantities follows \citep{Chavanis_2013a,Ito_2018b}.
-It is to be noted that the correlation function formulation (especially for weakly-couple systems) needs the anti-normalization condition \citep{Liboff_1965}
+where $R$ is the cluster size (i.e., the limiting/tidal radius or Jeans length of the cluster).
+In equation \eqref{Eq.normalization}, the normalization condition for the stellar DFs and correlation functions obeys \citep{Liboff_1966}, and the scaling of physical quantities obeys \citep{Chavanis_2013a}.
+For weakly-coupled systems, the correlation-function formalism must satisfy the anti-normalization condition \citep{Liboff_1965}